astro648/astro648/README.md

 - 🔭 I’m currently working on a Tower Defense game to be published on Steam, more on that soon!

-- 🌱 I’m currently learning Ethical Hacking.
+- 🌱 I’m currently learning Artificial Intelligence development.

 </td><td valign="top" width="50%">